 Content applies to.
 It MUST be the identifier for a STIX Object. object_modified (optional) timestamp The object_modified property identifies the modified time of the object that this Language Content applies to.
 It MUST be an exact match for the modified time of the STIX Object being referenced. contents (required) dictionary The contents property contains the actual Language Content (translation).
 The keys in the dictionary MUST be RFC 5646 language codes for which language content is being provided [RFC5646].
 The values each consist of a dictionary that mirrors the properties in the target object (identified by object_ref and object_modified).
 For example, to provide a translation of the name property on the target object the key in the dictionary would be name.
 For each key in the nested dictionary: If the original property is a string, the corresponding property in the language content object MUST contain a string with the content for that property in the language of the top-level key.
-If the original property is a list, the corresponding property in the language of the top-level key.
-If the original property is a list, the corresponding property in the translation object.
+If the original property is a list, the corresponding property in the translation object must also be a list.
+Each item in this list recursively maps to the item at the same position in the list contained in the target object.
 The lists MUST have the same length.
 In the event that translations are only provided for some list items, the untranslated list items MUST be represented by an empty string ("").
 This indicates to a consumer of the Language

-Content object that they should interpolate the translated list items in the Language Content object with the corresponding (untranslated) list items from the original object as indicated by the object_ref property.
-If the original property is an object (including dictionaries), the corresponding location in the translation object must also be an object.
+- Content object that they should interpolate the translated list items in the Language Content object with the corresponding (untranslated) list items from the original object as indicated by the object_ref property. - If the original property is an object (including dictionaries), the corresponding location in the translation object must also be an object.
 Each key/value field in this object recursively maps to the object with the same key in the original.

 The translation object MAY contain only a subset of the translatable fields of the original.
-Keys that point to non- translatable properties in the target or to properties that do not exist in the target object MUST be ignored.
+Keys that point to nontranslatable properties in the target or to properties that do not exist in the target object MUST be ignored.